Mean-payoff Games with Partial Observation

-\begin{theorem} Let $G$ be an MPG with limited-observation and let $\Gamma_G$ be the associated reachability game.
-If Adam (Eve) has a winning strategy in $\Gamma_G$ then (s)he has a finite-memory observation-based winning strategy in $G$. \end{theorem}
+Our main result for this section is the following: \begin{theorem} Let $G$ be an MPG with limited observation and let $\Gamma$ be the associated reachability game.
+If Adam (Eve) has a winning strategy in $\Gamma$ then (s)he has a finite-memory observation-based winning strategy in $G$. \end{theorem}

-The idea behind the strategy for the mean-payoff game is straightforward.
-If Eve wins the reachability game then she can transform her strategy into one that plays indefinitely by returning, whenever the play reaches $\teve$, to the natural previous position -- namely the position that witnesses the membership of $\teve$.
+The idea behind the observation-based strategies for the MPG is straightforward.
+If Eve wins the reachability game then she can transform her strategy into one that plays indefinitely by returning, whenever the play reaches $\teve$, to the natural previous position---namely the position that witnesses the membership of $\teve$.
 By continually playing her winning strategy in this way Eve perpetually completes good abstract cycles and this ensures that all concrete paths consistent with the play have non-negative mean-payoff value.
 Likewise if Adam has a winning strategy in the reachability game, he can continually play his strategy by returning to the natural position whenever the play reaches $\tadam$.
 By doing this he perpetually completes bad abstract cycles and this ensures that there is a concrete path consistent with the play that has strictly negative mean-payoff value.
-The finiteness of the size of the memory required for this strategy follows from the following result. \begin{restatable}{lemma}{boundedPlays} If $\lambda$ is a winning strategy for Adam or Eve in $\Gamma_G$, then there exists $N \in \mathbb{N}$ such that for all plays $\pi$ consistent with $\lambda$, $|\pi| \leq N$. \end{restatable}

-Although the following results are not used until Section~\ref{sec:adeqpure-inc}, they give an intuition toward the correctness of the strategies described above.
+We will repeatedly use the next result which follows by induction immediately from the definition of a $\sigma$-successor.